krysgit/retro-arcade-page-destroyer/README.md

 ### Widget Setup
 1. Go to Appearance > Widgets.
-2. Add the Asteroids Widget to your preferred sidebar or widget area.
+2. Add the Retro Arcade Destroyer widget to your preferred sidebar or widget area.
 3. Configure your display rules, images, and button styles.

 ## Game Controls